Updated 14th June 2023

 You may be surprised to learn that condoms have been used for thousands of years – both as a method of birth control and a form of protection against diseases.

 But when were condoms invented?
-Who invented the condoms and how did they progress from mere cloth and animal guts to being thinner than a human hair?
+Who invented them and how did they progress from mere animal guts to being mass produced and thinner than a human hair?

 Let us take you on a journey into the history of the condom…